Kharia language: Passive

-The passive voice/reflexive in Kharia is realized as standalone word ɖom, itself has no lexical meaning.
-Historically, it might have stemmed from the verb dʒom ('to eat'), as it appears to cognate with Santali passive -jɔn (< jɔm 'to eat') and Sora-Juray reflexive/low transitive denoting marker -dəm-.
+The passive voice/reflexive in Kharia is realized as a standalone word ɖom, itself has no lexical meaning.
+Historically, it might have stemmed from the contentive morpheme dʒom ('to eat'), as it appears to cognate with Santali passive -jɔn (< jɔm 'to eat') and Sora-Juray reflexive/low transitive denoting marker -dəm-.

+Reciprocal

+The Munda reciprocal *kƏl/*qəl is manifested in Kharia as a free-standing word kol, which has no lexical meaning.
+Whereas in other South Munda languages the reflexes of *kƏl exist as derivational prefixes and are used to derive new lexical verbs, the reciprocal marker in Kharia does not morphologically derive new words and does not directly change the meaning of the contentive morpheme of a TAM/Person-syntagma.
+In many cases, the interpretation of kol is broadly reciprocal, as illustrated:

+In other contexts, it denotes what Lichtenberk (1985) described as collective, i.e. two participants did something together.

+Lichtenberk also mentioned the third interpretation of the reciprocal is situation chaining, exemplified by the following sentence:

 Telicity

 There are two telic markers in Kharia which serve the narrative structure: